TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Experiencing beach life at hostel Las Mariposas.

-Leonie, a Dutch Sámara expat.opened the second hostel just as I was leaving four years ago.
+Leonie, a Dutch Sámara expat, opened the second hostel just as I left four years ago.
 Hostel Las Mariposas is just off the beach near Intercultura Language School.
-The colorful garden-style house has mixed or female dorms (US$17/35 dorm/private double-high season), private rooms, lots of green communal space and hammocks, as well as a kitchen where there’s always something going on.
-Being in town, it’s close to everything, yet still secluded.
+The colorful garden-style house has mixed or female dorms, private rooms, lots of green communal space and hammocks, and a kitchen where there’s always something going on.
+Being in town, it’s close to everything yet still secluded.
 Leonie even takes on the occasional volunteer.
 (See #2 on the map below.)
 There are several hostels in Sámara.

 Koss Gallery Private Beach Bungalows

-Right next door to Miguel & Sarah lives local, legendary Tico artist Jaime Koss.
-He offers two fine beach apartments, with WiFi, in a 2-story bungalow next to and above his beachfront home, open-air studio, and gallery.
+Right next door to Miguel and Sarah lives local legendary Tico artist Jaime Koss.
+He offers two fine beach apartments with WiFi in a 2-story bungalow next to and above his beachfront home, open-air studio, and gallery.
 (See #5 on the map below.)

 Otras Alquileres (Other Rentals)?

-Yes, there are many other short- or long-term rentals, as alternatives to hotels, if you search deeper or locally.
+Yes, if you search deeper or locally, there are many other short- or long-term rentals, as alternatives to hotels.
 The occasional Craigslist ad and Couchsurfing opportunities exist as well.
-Also look around for rental signs (Se Alquila) My tip: Ask at the small local supermarkets as most shop owners have or know of something—often far cheaper than the usual tourist rates.
+Also, look around for rental signs (Se Alquila) My tip: Ask at the small local supermarkets as most shop owners have or know of something — often far cheaper than the usual tourist rates.

 Comida Tipica

 Some say Comida Tipica, typical food, is rather hum-drum in Costa Rica.
-Rice, beans, potatoes, fried plantains, salad, and meat or fish, known as Casado are certainly simple, yet eating such a meal—even in the Pacific heat—will likely grow on you.
-Naturally, there are many other dishes and loads of fresh, exotic fruits and vegetables to be had for home cooking.
-It seems many people are quite lean on the coast of Costa Rica and low-calorie diets are common (another characteristic of the Blue Zone regions), being on the whole rather healthy.
+Rice, beans, potatoes, fried plantains, salad, and meat or fish, known as Casado, are certainly simple, yet eating such a meal — even in the Pacific heat — will likely grow on you.
+Naturally, there are many other dishes and loads of fresh, exotic fruits and vegetables for home cooking.
+It seems many people are quite lean on the coast of Costa Rica, and low-calorie diets are typical (another characteristic of the Blue Zone regions), which are rather healthy.

 Going out to eat in Sámara is tempting.
-International and Tico infusion menus, as well as comida tipica dishes and vegan food can be found in the beach café scene and all over town.
-However, I do love my Casado at Colochos Restaurant, or tacos at Lo Que Hay on the beach, as well as the meat or fish dishes grilled over coconut wood at El Lagarto Restaurant, though pricey, are delicioso!
+International and Tico infusion menus, as well as comida tipica dishes and vegan food, can be found in the beach café scene and all over town.
+However, I do love my Casado at Colochos Restaurant, tacos at Lo Que Hay on the beach, and the meat or fish dishes grilled over coconut wood at El Lagarto Restaurant, which, though pricey, are delicioso!

 Learning Spanish in Sámara

-Need an excuse to stay in town a while?
-Enroll in various Spanish language and culture courses while studying on the beach at Intercultura Language School.
-A perfect start for long-term travel in Latin America, just getting the basics, or brushing up on existing Spanish—or even yoga!
+Need an excuse to stay in town for a while?
+Enroll in various Spanish language and culture courses at Intercultura Language School, while studying on the beach.
+It's a perfect start for long-term travel in Latin America, just getting the basics, brushing up on existing Spanish — or even yoga!

-Explore nature in Samara or stay on beach
+Explore nature in Samara or enjoy a view of the beach over the lush green shoreline.

 Relax on the beach or explore the unforgettable natural surroundings.